-You may not know who Hanaya Yohei is, but if you like sushi, you will have a lot to thank him for.
+You may not know who Hanaya Yohei is, but if you like sushi, you’ll have a lot to thank him for.

-Yohei is a Japanese cook who is credited with the invention of nigiri sushi (hand-formed sushi).
-Read on to find out more about his life and times and how he came up with this innovative creation.
+Yohei is a Japanese cook who’s credited with the invention of nigiri sushi (hand-formed sushi).
+Read on to find out more about his life and times, and how he came up with this innovative creation!

 In this post we'll cover: